 I got to work just in time for my meeting with Yucef.
 Someday I want Yucef to explain to me, chronologically, everywhere he’s lived, and what he was doing in each place.
 Yucef is Venezuelan but he hasn’t lived there in decades.
 He’s a digital artist and his work ranges from sublimely connective and poetic to radically political and very possibly an endangerment to his life.
 Yucef and I see eye to eye.
 He’s one of those people we all wish for in our work life, not just a colleague and a peer, but a kindred soul.

 At the end of our meeting, Yucef noticed that he’d received a phone call from an unknown number.
 He showed me his phone: the caller ID said No Se.
 Yucef hit call-back, not something I would have done.
 Here in the wilds of the unregulated marketplace all manner of unwanted solicitation runs rampant, all these corporations-are-people throwing around their rights with the swagger of the class brat and the bully, without regard for responsibilities that might accrue to them in return for all those rights to which they are forever laying claim.
-I never confirm reception of a call from any number I don’t recognize, in fact I block every one of them.
+I never confirm reception of a call from any number I don’t recognize, never; in fact I block every one of them.
 It’s R_ _ _, Yucef says.
 I know R_ _ _ _ too.
 He’s also an artist.
 Yucef puts the call on speaker and we all chat for a while.
 Then Yucef and R_ _ _ _ talk together in Spanish and I understand nothing.

-All cities have their particular tinctures, the textures and tones that distinguish one place from another in ways that are inimitable.
+All cities have their particular tinctures, textures and tones that distinguish one place from another in ways that are inimitable.
 Yesterday morning was quintessential Miami.
 And it all happened before noon.
 Behind the ritual indeed.
 Welcome to Miami.